anderson-aristotle/ruby-objects/README.md

 and since those methods can be (and usually are) public, we can create methods specifically for accessing properties.
-These methods are typically called 'getter' and 'setter' methods, based on whether they're use to retrieve ('get') or change ('set') properties.
+These methods are typically called 'getter' and 'setter' methods, based on whether they're used to retrieve ('get') or change ('set') properties.

 Take a look at the code in [`lib/country.rb`](lib/country.rb)